 7. Host an art gallery.
 Celebrate a summer’s worth of artwork!
 Let kids choose their favorite pieces to display around the house for an art walk.
 Whether it’s with just the family or with more friends, a gallery day is the perfect way to give your art collection a send off.

 Quick Tip: You can even make snacks and decorations to complete the “museum day” and spend time reviewing each piece of artwork.

-Yes, these numbers sound scary, but don’t worry!
-Being informed is the first step and knowing that we’ve got you covered with solutions is the other key part of this process.
-This summer, keep your kids engaged with these teacher-approved brain-building activities.
+Staying informed is the first step.
+This summer, keep your kids engaged with these four teacher-approved brain-building activities.

 Through exploration, curiosity is encouraged.
 With that, more experiences and interests for your kids emerge.
-Studies show that exploration also supports social-emotional development by allowing kids to build confidence for both independent and collaborative interactions with others.
-Try something new today.
+Studies show that exploration also supports social-emotional development.
+New discoveries allow kids to build confidence for both independent and collaborative interactions with others.
+Try something new today!

 This “Thrill Capital of the World” features over 100 rides and attractions that will satisfy the whole family!
 Within this 260-acre theme park, Six Flags contains 19 thrilling and exhilarating roller coasters that your kids will greatly enjoy.
 From smaller toddlers to thrill-seeking teenagers, Six Flags offers a number of rides to everyone’s liking.
 (See discounted price.)